poojanajani-strique/sheets/docs/ISOMOPHIC.md

-# Building Isomorphic Univer
+# Building Isomorphic Strique

-Univer is an isomorphic (full-stack) framework for building productivity tools, which means **support of Node.js is at the same priority as browsers**.
+Strique is an isomorphic (full-stack) framework for building productivity tools, which means **support of Node.js is at the same priority as browsers**.

 To make your code aligned with the isomorphic architecture, please pay